ofiwg/libfabric/man/fi_rma.3.md

 ## fi_readmsg

-The fi_readmsg call supports data transfers over both connected and unconnected endpoints, with the ability to control the read operation per call through the use of flags.
+The fi_readmsg call supports data transfers over both connected and connectionless endpoints, with the ability to control the read operation per call through the use of flags.
 The fi_readmsg function takes a struct fi_msg_rma as input.